 So, the second point of this blog is, rather than go into great detail about various shoe wear patterns and what they may mean, I want to offer you a single thought and simple but powerful observation that can tell you many things.

-Question: Is the amount and pattern of wear on the sole of your show even left and right?
+Question: Is the amount and pattern of wear on the sole of your shoe even left and right?

 This is an incredibly important but easily observable wear pattern that’s so useful not only to/ health or fitness professionals but to everyone.
 This really does take precedence over whether you under pronate, over pronate, heel, mid-foot or forefoot strike, but why?